RSV INFORMATION HUB

 RSV Protection Snapshot

-Maternal Vaccine (RSVpreF) Infant Immunization (nirsevimab)
+Infant Immunization (nirsevimab) Maternal Vaccine (RSVpreF)

-Name ABRYSVO Beyfortus
+Name Beyfortus ABRYSVO

 Who is it for?
-Pregnant individuals Infants entering their first RSV season.
+Infants entering their first RSV season.
 Children up to 24 months old with a high risk of severe RSV.
+Pregnant individuals

-Protection Antibodies are passed through the placenta to the baby, protecting them for the first 6 months after birth.
-Delivers antibodies that provide protection for about 5 months.
+Protection Delivers antibodies that provide protection for about 5 months.
+Antibodies are passed through the placenta to the baby, protecting them for the first 6 months after birth.

-Type Protein-based vaccine Monoclonal antibody immunization
+Type Monoclonal antibody immunization Protein-based vaccine

-Approved by Health Canada December 2023 April 2023
+Approved by Health Canada April 2023 December 2023

-Available in Canada since January 2024 November 2024
+Available in Canada since November 2024 January 2024

 Navigating Provincial RSV Programs